 “There will be no proposals which affect traditional turf practices or the sharing of turf in rural Ireland.
 The rights people currently have will be protected in rural areas,” reassured the prime minister in a meeting with coalition parties on Wednesday, the day of the parliament vote, according to the Irish Times.

-“There is no ban on the use of turf in rural Ireland and there will be no ban for the remainder of the year,” he also said at the parliament the same day, who seemingly made the timeline less certain.
+“There is no ban on the use of turf in rural Ireland and there will be no ban for the remainder of the year,” he also said at the parliament the same day, seemingly making the timeline less certain.

 The motion was raised by Sinn Féin, an Irish republican party dedicated to the reunification of Ireland, arguing the upcoming ban didn’t provide any alternative to peat.
 Sinn Féin party leader Mary Lou McDonald said that “older people and people on lower incomes with no alternative will struggle and struggle badly“.